ema-udala/Todo-React-native-app/README.md

 # Todo-React-native-app
-A simple productivity app using Expo for Andriod and Ios &amp; React Native
+A simple productivity app using Expo for Andriod and IOS &amp; React Native
 Functionality:
-* Item 1
-* Item 2

 * Add new task
 * delete completed task